What is Solubility?

-Liquids In Liquids
+1. Solubility of Liquids In Liquids

 Water is known as a universal solvent as it dissolves almost every solute except for a few.
 Certain factors can influence the solubility of a substance.

 Solubility is the new bond formation between the solute molecules and solvent molecules.
 In terms of quantity, solubility is the maximum concentration of solute that dissolves in a known concentration of solvent at a given temperature.
 Based on the concentration of solute dissolves in a solvent, solutes are categorized into highly soluble, sparingly soluble or insoluble.
 If a concentration of 0.1 g or more of a solute can be dissolved in a 100ml solvent, it is said to be soluble.
 While a concentration below 0.1 g is dissolved in the solvent it is said to be sparingly soluble.
-Thus, it is said that solubility is a quantitative expression and expressed by the unit gram/ liter (g/L).
+Thus, it is said that solubility is a quantitative expression and expressed by the unit gram/litre (g/L).

 Based on solubility, different types of solution can be obtained.
 A saturated solution is a solution where a given amount of solute is completely soluble in a solvent at a given temperature.
 On the other hand, a supersaturated solution is those where solute starts salting out or precipitate after a particular concentration is dissolved at the same temperature.